Mattcreates25/intern_journal/README.md

           }
  ```

-using markdown i'm able to wrap my code and specify the language that I used, for this code in this case R.
+using markdown I'm able to wrap my code and specify the language that I used, for this code in this case R.

 ## __DAY two(open science)__